Welcome to Herstory Theater!

 It’s a little known part of Connecticut’s history.
 Between 1642 and 1693, at least 40 people in the colony of Connecticut were tried as witches; eleven of them were hanged.
 Most of the victims were women; the last three to be hanged in Connecticut were Rebecca and Nathaniel Greensmith, of Hartford, and Mary Barnes, of Farmington, on January 25, 1663…30 years before the famous Salem Witch Panic took place.

 “The Last Night” imagines Mary Barnes and Rebecca Greensmith, jailed together the night before their hanging for witchcraft.
 Historical accuracy, combined with informed conjecture where there were no historical records to guide us, led to a script that explores not only the facts of the Hartford Witchcraft Panic, but the hearts and souls of two women accused and hanged.
-It was originally performed it as a commissioned reading at the Stanley-Whitman House in Farmington, CT on January 25, 2023 and won an Award of Merit from the CT League of History Organizations.
+It was originally performed as a commissioned reading at the Stanley-Whitman House in Farmington, CT on January 25, 2023 and won an Award of Merit from the CT League of History Organizations.

 “Panic in Connecticut; Accused Witches Have Their Say” is a one woman show that brings to life five women accused of witchcraft in 17th century Connecticut, giving a full perspective on the time and experience.
 Virginia Wolf has been performing this at schools, libraries, historical societies and museums for the past ten years.